 I’ve been doing as much research as I can in the wedding industry in order to be as informed as possible about the current circumstances regarding Covid-19, and please don’t hesitate to give me a call if you’d like to chat through any of your concerns.
 Although the UK seems to be having tremendous success with their vaccination rollout, there are of course other complications, such as new variants of the virus and, even if our entire pollution was vaccinated, I expect this will still affect international travel, e.g and wedding guests coming from abroad.

-Hopefully, none of this will affect you and your wedding in the coming months, and we’ll be back to some semblance of normal very soon, with safety measures in place and hopefully a vaccine/treatments to help protect everyone.
+Hopefully, none of this will affect you and your wedding in the coming months, and we’ll be back to normal very soon, with weddings in full swing from July onwards.

 I’ve found the information provided by hitched.co.uk on their website to be really useful: https://www.hitched.co.uk/wedding-planning/organising-and-planning/will-coronavirus-affect-my-wedding-day/